functionaldude/cloudflare-pages-mta-sts/README.md

 | `MTA_STS_MAX_AGE` | Indicates how long the sender should cache the policy (Default: `1209600`)           |

 6. Click "Save and Deploy"
+7. Under "Custom domains" click "Set up a custom domain" and add "mta-sts.[YOUR_DOMAIN]"